Skip to Content

 Whisky lovers, pay attention.
 The Islay Whisky Festival (Fèis Ìle) is coming.
-Here’s how to plan your trip to our favourite Scottish whisky festival.
+Here’s how to plan your trip to my favourite Scottish whisky festival.

-The first conversation I had six years ago with my now-fiance ended up with us both gibbering excitedly about how much we both loved punchy and peaty whiskies.
+The first conversation I had ten years ago with my now-fiance ended up with us both gibbering excitedly about how much we both loved punchy and peaty whiskies.

 Fast forward a year, when we were planning a February road trip around the UK (yeah, we’re totally badass like that), we decided to go to Islay – the home of peaty whisky.